ehwan/C-language-Parser-In-Rust/README.md

 # C-Parser-In-Rust
-A portable C language parser written in Rust
+A minimal C language parser written in Rust